The Public Works Department plans, organizes, and maintains stormwater permitting, streets, parks, town facilities, mosquito control, and recycling.

 8:00 am - noon

-Click Here! for more information about this service.
+Click Here! for details about this yard waste service.

 If you know of a streetlight that needs repair, please direct your concerns to the power companies listed below.
 Leland Public Works Department does not maintain streetlights.